-Our water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
-Here, we only show those substances that were detected in our water (a complete list of all our analytical results is available upon request).
+Our water is monitored for many different kinds of substances on a very strict sampling schedule.
+Also, the water we deliver must meet specific health standards.
+Here, we show only those substances that were detected in our water.
+(A complete list of all our analytical results is available upon request.)
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.